Daniel-Gia/Search-Images-Using-Text/README.md

 # Image Search Project

-An intelligent image search application that uses AI-powered embeddings to find similar images.
+An intelligent image search application that uses AI-powered embeddings to find images.
 Upload images and search through your collection using natural language descriptions or by uploading reference images.

 ## About This Project